 Students may adjust their schedules without penalty by dropping and/or adding courses during the Drop/Add period.
-Specific dates are reflected on the academic calendar or can be obtained from an Academic Counselor.
+Specific dates are reflected on the academic calendar or can be obtained through the Registrar's office.
 Students officially withdrawing or administratively withdrawn from a course by the end of the Drop/Add period shall receive a 100% refund of all monies paid for the course and will have that course removed from their academic transcripts.
 Students are encouraged to consult the professor and/or department chair before dropping any course.

-All schedule revisions must be made by the Academic Counselor, where an official Drop/Add Form must be completed.
-For students in online programs, schedule revisions must be made through their Academic Counselor.
-Students should consult with financial aid to ascertain implications of schedule changes.
+All schedule revisions must be made through the registrar's office, where an official Drop/Add Form must be completed.
+For students in online programs, schedule revisions must be made through their Academic Counselor Students should consult with financial aid to ascertain implications of schedule changes.
 Courses cannot be added after the late registration period indicated on the University calendar.

-Students considering adding or dropping a course should consult their academic counselor, program director, financial aid officer and the South University Catalog, Institutional Refund Policy.
+Students considering adding or dropping a course should consult their academic counselor, academic advisor, program director, financial aid officer and the South University Catalog, Institutional Refund Policy.